 There are so many resorts in Port Douglas and it has that party feel to all of the time.

 Four Mile Beach is a palm tree lined beautiful white beach where you can walk before stopping for a cocktail or a beer anywhere.
 Many boats leave from here to the Great Barrier Reef, and many tours leave to explore the Daintree and Cape Tribulation.

 We decided to spend the last days exploring Cairns itself as a city and very much liked what we found.
 We have done the Great Barrier Reef tours some times before and have explored a lot of the Daintree though we could easily have done both again.

 Cairns is the gateway to all of the above activities and destinations.
 People from all over the world start and end in Cairns.
 They know this, and they have got things done very well to receive all of its guests.
 I don’t think enough people explore the city proper, which is why we did and have written about it.
 From the Esplanade to the inlet and the magnificent Cairns Botanic Garden, this is a city that surprised us in a very good way.

 If you are coming to Tropical North Queensland, and you will because of its is unparalleled beauty, you will be pleasantly surprised at how much there is to see and to do.

 As I mentioned before, each of these can be done as day trips from Cairns itself.
 However, a road trip is a really unique way to explore the Cassowary Coast, Atherton Tablelands, the Great Barrier Reef, Wet Tropics of Queensland and the Daintree Forest, all World Heritage-listed sites.

-The writers were guests at many places and at other places we paid our own way.
+The writers were guests of Tigerair Australia, and of many places and at other places we paid our own way.